gezapeti/jira-comment-collapser/README.md

 Custom users can be added in the extension's Options.

+The extension is available at [Chrome web store|https://chrome.google.com/webstore/detail/jira-comment-collapser/nmhgbkaolbniokhlpofdoahdammicndp]

-To install the extension, first clone this repo locally.
-Next open Chrome's Extensions manager.
+If you want To install a custom version of the extension, first clone this repo locally.
+Next open Chrome's
+Extensions manager.
 (Click on the three dots in the upper right and choose More Tools->Extensions from the menu.)
 In the Extensions manager check the box for "Developer Mode," then press the "Load unpacked extension..."